bash-stack/MigrateGitlabToGogs/README.md

-                        URL to your gogs / gitea repo in the format http://mygogs.com/ --no_confirm          Skip user confirmation of each single step
+                        URL to your gogs / gitea repo in the format http://mygogs.com/ --no_confirm          Skip user confirmation of each single step --skip_existing       Skip repositories that already exist on remote without asking the user
+  --use_ssh             Use ssh to pull/push files to repos
 ```

 ## Requirements